The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JwtClaimsBuilder builder5 = Jwt.claims(token);

-The API is fluent so the builder initialization can be done as part of the fluent API sequence.
+The API is fluent so you can initialize the builder as part of a fluent sequence.

 Sign the claims

-The claims can be signed immediately or after the JSON Web Signature headers have been set:
+You can sign the claims immediately or after configuring the JSON Web Signature (JWS) headers:

 import io.smallrye.jwt.build.Jwt;